mplutka/tm-bt-led/README.md

 1. Checkout this repo or download the code on your PC on which you intend to run
 2. Open a Windows and `cd` inside the code directory
-3. Attach your own Thrustmaster BT LED

-		a.
-Determine your TM BT's bluetooth address.
-Use discover.bat for this and start pairing by pressing both upper buttons an the peripheral while scanning.
-It should find it and show you the device's address.

-		b.
-Inside file 0008d3aabbcc.dump, change "uuid" and "address" at the bottom of the file to match your TM BL address (e.g. 0008d3112233 and 00:08:d3:11:22:33)

-		c.
-Rename file 0008d3aabbcc.dump to match your TM BL address (e.g. 0008d3112233.dump)

-4.  `npm install` (This should install everything needed.
+3. `npm install` (This should install everything needed.
 If something fails especially on compilation, check Prerequisites#5)
+4. Run "setup.bat" to detect your device and dump it's data to a file for faster reconnects (necessary)
-5. You can try your device and test it's stability by running "test.bat" inside this folder.
+5. You can start "test.bat" to run demo mode.

 ## Launch

-1. Inside the code directory, open the game's batch file (f12019.bat, assetto.bat...).
+1. Inside the code directory, launch run.bat followed by the game name (e.g. "run.bat f1").
 2. Press both upper buttons on the TM BT and let it connect when prompted to do so.
 It shouldn't be paired to your PC or other device before doing this!
 3. If it is not picking up any devices ("2.
 Discovering devices" or "1.
 Starting scan..." never shows up), try restarting the script.
 4. It should say "5.
 Listening for game data..." if all went well.
 If not also try to unplug and replug the USB stick and start over.